tonydg2/scripts/README.md

+### No spaces allowed in any filenames or folders.
+Scripts will fail.

 # DFX
 - This version is automated.
 Verified on U96 with three RPs and three RMs each.
 - RMs must be in folders named RM* in hdl directory.